GeorgeNAL/NALathletics-blog/Readme.md

 ## Deploying to prod

+Deploys to blog.nalathletics.com (deprecated) are done automatically via Netlify

-This is done automatically via Netlify
+Deploys to nalathletics.com/blog are done automatically after updating the branch `master` in github.
+This is done via Github Actions